Alternative algebras with the hyperbolic property: Introduction

 \section{Introduction}

-Group rings $\Z G$ whose unit groups $\U(\Z G)$ are hyperbolic were characterized in \cite{jpp} in case $G$ is polycyclic-by-finite.
+Group rings $\Z G$ whose unit groups $\U(\Z G)$ are hyperbolic were characterized in \cite{jpp} in the case when $G$ is polycyclic-by-finite.
 A similar question was considered for $RG$, $R$ being the ring of algebraic integers of $\mathbb{K}=\mathbb{Q}(\sqrt{-d})$ and $G$ a finite group (see \cite{jps}).
-In \cite{ijs,ijsf}, these results were extended to associative algebras $\A$ of finite dimension over the rational numbers containing a $\Z$-order $\Gamma\subset \A$ whose unit group $\U(\Gamma)$ does not contain a subgroup isomorphic to a free abelian group of rank two.
-An algebra $\A$ with this property is said to have the hyperbolic property.
+In \cite{ijs,ijsf}, these results were extended to characterize associative algebras $\A$ finite dimensional over the rational numbers containing a $\Z$-order $\Gamma\subset \A$ whose unit group $\U(\Gamma)$ does not contain a subgroup isomorphic to a free abelian group of rank two.
+An algebra $\A$ with this property is said to have the {\it hyperbolic property}.
 Using these general results, the finite semigroups $S$ and the fields $\mathbb{K}=\mathbb{Q}(\sqrt{-d})$ such that $\mathbb{K} S$ has the hyperbolic property were classified.

-In this paper we study the same problem in the context of non-associative algebras, in special those which are loop algebras.
-A loop $L$ is a nonempty set with a closed binary operation $\cdot$ relative to which there is a two-sided identity element and such that the right and left translation maps $R_x(g):=g \cdot x$ and $L_x(g):=x \cdot g$ are bijections.
-Let $L$ be a finite generated loop, $L$ has the hyperbolic property if it does not contain a free abelian subgroup of rank two.
+In this paper we study the same problem in the context of non-associative algebras, in particular those which are loop algebras.
+A loop $L$ is a nonempty set with a closed binary operation $\cdot$ relative to which there is a two-sided identity and such that the right and left translation maps $R_x(g):=g \cdot x$ and $L_x(g):=x \cdot g$ are bijections.
+Let $L$ be a finitely generated loop, we say that $L$ has the hyperbolic property if it does not contain a free abelian subgroup of rank two.
 This definition is an extension of the notion of hyperbolic group defined by Gromov \cite{grmv} via the Flat Plane Theorem \cite[Corollary $III.\Gamma.3.10.(2)$]{mbah}.
 Here we characterize the $RA$-loops $L$ such that $\U(\Z L)$ has the hyperbolic property.

 In section $2$, we fix notation and give definitions.
 In section $3$, we prove a structure theorem for finite dimensional alternative algebras with the hyperbolic property.
 As a consequence we obtain that, for these algebras, the radical associates with the whole algebra.
 In the last section we present a full classification of those $RA$-loops $L$ whose unit loop $\U(\Z L)$ has the hyperbolic property.
-It is important to notice that this problem is not yet completely settled for groups.
+We remark that this problem is not yet completely settled for groups.